pavlovsvpavel/pavlovsvpavel/README.md

 ### Hi there, I'm Pavel 👋

 - Highly motivated Python Developer with a passion for creating innovative solutions.
-- Skilled in developing and deploying Python-based web applications.
+- I specialize in creating robust back-end systems and dynamic web applications using Python, Django, FastAPI and modern cloud technologies.

 ---